Eric Thomas (wide receiver)

-Eric L. Thomas Jr. (born November 11, 1991) is an American football wide receiver and return specialist who is a free agent, having previously spent 4 seasons with the Nebraska Danger.
+Eric L. Thomas Jr. (born November 11, 1991) is an American football wide receiver and return specialist for the Shreveport Rouxgaroux of the National Arena League.
 Prior to his arena football career, Thomas played in both the National Football League and the Canadian Football League.

 College career

 Thomas played for the Troy Trojans football team from 2010 to 2013.
 During those years, the Trojans won the 2010 New Orleans Bowl, and Thomas amassed 2,655 yards on 197 catches; he was only 7 yards shy of a 1,000 yard season in 2013.
 Furthermore, Thomas became the Sun Belt Conference leader in receiving touchdowns, with 29 during his career.
 While playing at Troy, Thomas majored in criminal justice.

 College statistics

 Professional career

 As the all time Sun Belt Conference leader in receiving touchdowns, Thomas received interest by NFL teams, and was even brought in for a pre-draft visit by the Indianapolis Colts.
-However, Thomas was not selected in the 2014 NFL Draft.
+However, Thomas was not selected in the 2014 NFL draft.